-A waiter at the Manchester branch of a steak house chain accidentally gave a table a £4,500 bottle of red wine last night.
+An assistant mananger at the Manchester branch of steak house chain Hawksmoor who accidentally gave away a table a £4,500 bottle of red wine has been given a promotion by the company.

-Hawksmoor, a popular restaurant group which has several sites across London and one in Edinburgh, has won praise on social media for its light-hearted response to the error.
-Earlier this morning, the Hawksmoor Manchester Twitter account posted: “To the customer who accidentally got given a bottle of Chateau le Pin Pomerol 2001, which is £4,500 on our menu, last night - hope you enjoyed your evening!
+Hawksmoor, which also has several sites across London and one in Edinburgh, won praise on social media for its light-hearted response to the error earlier in the year.
+The morning after the incident, the Hawksmoor Manchester Twitter account posted: “To the customer who accidentally got given a bottle of Chateau le Pin Pomerol 2001, which is £4,500 on our menu, last night - hope you enjoyed your evening!
 To the member of staff who accidentally gave it away, chin up!
 One-off mistakes happen and we love you anyway.”

 The cheery response has been ‘liked’ almost 17,000 times on the platform, even garnering a response from famous faces.
 Television host Piers Morgan joked that he'd like to reserve a table “with the same waiter”.